social-capital-network/live-miner/README.md

 - git projects are sets of QA tests
 - natural economies are smart markets (https://en.wikipedia.org/wiki/Smart_market) where professionals and buisnesses collaborate in solving the top budgeted/voted projects they can find in their social networks.

-## Continuous Ecosystem Growth - Agile Innovation Lifecycle Process
+## Continuous Ecosystem Growth - Agile Innovation Lifecycle

+### DNA/ATP OS = Extreme Social Programming MVP: Mine (or Marry) Viral Program

 ![](/yuml/Innovation-Miner-Classes.svg)